-Christopher Pinahs practices intellectual property law, with an emphasis on patent and trademark litigation.
-Applying his background in the biological sciences, Chris has extensive experience representing clients in the pharmaceutical, medical device, and agricultural arts.
-In all arenas, Chris uses his technical background to help clients develop their case and implement an appropriate strategy to achieve their business goals.
+Chris Pinahs practices intellectual property law, with an emphasis on pharmaceutical and medical device patent litigation.
+Applying his background in the biological sciences, Chris also has extensive experience advising life sciences clients in freedom-to-operate analyses, pre-acquisition diligence, and pre-marketing evaluations.
+In all arenas, Chris uses his technical background to help clients develop and implement an appropriate strategy to achieve their business goals.

 Prior to working as an IP attorney, Chris was a law clerk to the Honorable David S. Doty in the United States District Court for the District of Minnesota.
 During law school, Chris was a legal writing instructor, a Managing Editor for the Minnesota Law Review, and studied to obtain his master’s degree in Plant Biological Sciences.

 Trial counsel to the Trustees of the University of Pennsylvania in a patent infringement action against Eli Lilly, BMS, and ImClone related to the manufacture and sale of Erbitux.
 Penn asserted US Patent No. 7,625,558 related to treatment of certain cancers using antibodies to erbB receptors followed by radiation therapy.
 The case was resolved on confidential terms.
 The Trustees of the University of Pennsylvania v.
 Eli Lilly and Company, et al., No. 15-6133 (E.D.
 Pa.)

 Represented Gurnet Point Capital in its acquisition of Radius Health, Inc. Performed patent, regulatory, and scientific diligence in support of transaction valued at $890 million.
 Radius markets Tymlos, a twice-daily injection indicated for post-menopausal women at risk for osteoporosis.